View Document

 ⦁ Create a job description for the student;

-⦁ Ensure the student is afforded the time and opportunity to complete tasks relevant to their course requirements and demonstrated the skills throughout the work placement.
+⦁ Ensure the student is provided with adequate guidance from a qualified Clinic Supervisor and the student is afforded the time and opportunity to complete tasks relevant to their course requirements and to demonstrate the skills throughout the work placement;

 Clinic Staff

-⦁ Notify a Clinic Supervisor if functions are outside their skill/knowledge level or if they are having any issues;
+⦁ Undertake tasks under supervision at all times ensuring these are within their abilities and training, and notify a Clinic Supervisor if functions are outside their skill/knowledge level or if they are having any issues;

 Part B - Clinics and Placements